ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 49:50 [[start:2990400][end:3011060]] So physics is effectively not just the study of communication, but it's the study of agents doing science with each other, pairs of agents who are trying to figure each other out by their communicative exchanges.
 [[start:3012200][end:3043020]] So that's the history of how we got from 1930s sorry, 1850s thermodynamics to the free energy principle and how the free energy principle connects to these very deep and extremely radical, especially within context ideas in quantum theory and quantum cosmology and computer science.
-[[start:3043540][end:3079560]] All of which tell us that the world we see is a projection that's being written on our boundaries by a process that we have no access to except the procedure of active inference or the procedure of science, which is to formulate predictive models and test them by doing things in the world and seeing how the world responds.
+[[start:3043540][end:3079560]] All of which tell us that the world we see is a projection that's being written on our boundaries by a process that we have no access to except the procedure of Active Inference or the procedure of science, which is to formulate predictive models and test them by doing things in the world and seeing how the world responds.

 51:21 [[start:3081360][end:3085260]] So that's it for this session.